magma/magma/docs/readmes/lte/dev_notes.md

 ### Option 2: Manual method

+The script `runtime_report.py` is intended to use as in option 1.
+This section is only served as a guideline in case, in the future, a developer would like to make some changes to this script or how to use it.

 #### Enabling generating the unit test report

 Setting the value for the `$GTEST_OUTPUT` as below: